andrefelipe18/Yui/docs/core/Database/Builders/DeleteBuilder.md

 - Type: PDO
 - Description: The PDO database connection.

+### $pdo
+- Type: PDO
+- Description: The PDO instance to be used for the query in test mode.

 ## Methods

 ### __construct(string $table)
 Constructor method to initialize the DeleteBuilder instance with the specified table name.
 - Parameters:
   - `$table`: String The name of the table from which rows will be deleted.
+  -  `$pdo`: PDO The PDO instance to be used for the query in test mode.
 - Returns: Void

 ### setWhereParams(array $whereParams): void